danielplohmann/danielplohmann.github.io/_posts/2020-07-10-kf-sandbox-necromancy.md

  * A closer look at the behavior of `cmd.exe` reveals... not much at all, apart from being used to start `LogiMailApp.exe`.
  * A closer look at the behavior of `LogiMailApp.exe` reveals
    * an initial network check-in (`104.248.148.156 (armybar.hopto.org)`), leading to a download of 140kb of data
-   * a file `Encrypted` of size 135kb potentially corresponding to that download
+   * a file `Encrypted[1]` of size 135kb potentially corresponding to that download
    * many more network check-ins (`139.59.31.188 (tomema.myddns.me)`) to another IP address, starting approximately one minute after the first check-in.

-This allows to theorize the secondary check-ins have something to do with the `Encrypted` and what happens to it once it is downloaded and in-memory.
+This allows to theorize the secondary check-ins have something to do with the `Encrypted[1]` and what happens to it once it is downloaded and in-memory.
 However, there is no way to simply obtain this decrypted in-memory code fragment, as it was not stored by sandbox.

-Because the C&C server of interest (`104.248.148.156 (armybar.hopto.org)`) is dead by now, we can not simply perform a dynamic analysis / debugging session and walk through these steps as `Encrypted` will never be downloaded.
+Because the C&C server of interest (`104.248.148.156 (armybar.hopto.org)`) is dead by now, we can not simply perform a dynamic analysis / debugging session and walk through these steps as `Encrypted[1]` will never be downloaded.
-Maybe we also don't want the threat actors to know that we are performing this analysis and want to perform network interaction anyway.
+Maybe we also do not want the threat actors to know that we are performing this analysis and want to perform no network interaction anyway.
 This is where our sandbox necromancy comes into play.

 Luckily, ANY.RUN allows us to collect all files needed to revive the execution state.